 - Go on campus tours.
 The Transfer Club raises funds for and plans campus tours.

 - Visit with representatives from different colleges and universities.
-Many schools make regular visits to the College of Marin.
-Check out the calendar.
+Many schools scheudle regular appointments with College of Marin students.
+Sign up for the Transfer Email List to get notifications of when reps are avaialble to meet.

 Create and Follow a Transfer Plan